orbit-love/awesome-dot-dev/README.md

 Please ensure your pull request adheres to the following guidelines:

+- Make sure the site is related to developer resources in some way
 - Search previous suggestions before making a new one, as yours may be a duplicate.
 - Make an individual pull request for each suggestion.
 - Additions should be added to the bottom of the relevant category.